 We have found that spontaneous gifts of time inhibit both the volunteer from getting the most from the material, and the particular projects from receiving the attention they require.
 Most, if not all, of the archival projects require focused and sustained attention to detail.
-Four-hour sessions occurring with regularity work the best towards achieving this balance.
-We ask our volunteers to commit to a 6 month regular schedule, tailored to the individual, so as to serve the needs and interests of both the volunteer and projects at hand.
+Three- or four-hour sessions on a regular basis work best towards achieving this balance between the interests of both the volunteer and projects at hand.

 What would I be working on?

 Volunteers will be working with valuable primary materials created by our eminent scholars.
 The work needed can vary in skill level, from basic inventory and record creation or re-housing manuscripts and artifacts, to higher levels of information and organization tasks, depending on experience.

 We give you the training and guidance needed so you are comfortable and confident with whatever project you will work on.

 What is the difference between archival and library research, and why is this important for a volunteer?

 Archival and library research differs in a couple of ways.
 In the early stages of research, as an idea is just beginning to materialize, a trip to the library to scan specific titles and those surrounding them builds connections to the various layers of the topic.